autowarefoundation/autoware.universe/localization/ndt_scan_matcher/README.md

 | `latest_ndt_align_service_best_score` | the best score of particle                                 | none                    | none                                                                               | none                          |

 ※
-This diagram is only published when the service is called, so it becomes stale after the initial pose estimation is completed.
+This diagnostic is only published when the service is called, so it becomes stale after the initial pose estimation is completed.

 ### map_update_module